 The average cost of the certificates will be €200 to €250.
 They will be valid for ten years, and will be required for any property being sold or rented for more than four months.
 Fines of between €300 and €600 are envisaged for advertising which breaches the new legislation.
 Fines of up to €6,000 are envisaged for more serious offences such as falsifying details.

-Update 14 May: Anyone wishing to organize one of these certificates, or to confirm that someone else is legally able to issue them, now has an official regional contact point.
-THIS is the national list from the Government, and the details for the Canaries specifically are:
+Update 14 May: Anyone wishing to organize one of these certificates, or to confirm that someone else is legally able to issue them, now has an official regional contact point:

 Consejería de Empleo, Industria y Comercio.
 Dirección General de Industria y Energía